hashicorp/nomad/website/source/docs/http/json-jobs.html.md

 page_title: "HTTP API: JSON Job Specification"
 sidebar_current: "docs-http-json-jobs"
 description: |-
-  The job specification is also accepted via JSON.
+  Jobs can also be specified via the HTTP API using a JSON format.
+This guide discusses the job specification in JSON format.
 ---

 # Job Specification

-Jobs can be specified either in [HCL](https://github.com/hashicorp/hcl) or JSON.
 This guide covers the JSON syntax for submitting jobs to Nomad.
 A useful command for generating valid JSON versions of HCL jobs is `nomad run -output <job.nomad>` which will emit a JSON version of the job.

 ## JSON Syntax